AndrewSink/3D-Low-Poly-Generator/README.md

 ## Time Estimation

 The implementation of a time estimate was my wife's idea (thanks Erica!), and it makes the whole project feel more complete.
-Here's how the estimation was created:
+Because the interface becomes unresponsive during processing and there is no progress bar, the time estimation can be used to know if a mesh *should* be finished after a certain amount of time.

 <img width="593" alt="Deci4" src="https://user-images.githubusercontent.com/46334898/143715994-83b3573f-56b7-44c1-b06a-227173771811.png">

 I ran the 3D Low Poly Generator using several different models at various levels of triangle reduction, and logged the time and number of triangles reduced.
-It followed a roughly linear path, so I used the average of these estimations to create a seconds per triangle variable.
+The average I calculated was .00267 seconds per triangle removed.</br>

 This variable is used to calculate the overall amount of time required to reduce a mesh by a given number of triangles. </br>

+>var currentTri = currentTriangles</br>
+>var targetTri = currentTriangles - (Math.floor((decimatePercentage* currentTriangles)))</br>
+>var time = Math.floor((decimatePercentage * currentTriangles) * .00267)</br>

 It's not 100% accurate, but it is able to give a good indication of the general amount of time required to process a mesh.